Will it really help you save a deposit?

-Under the First Home Super Saver Scheme, salary sacrificing would be acceptable because you’re essentially making regular contributions from your pay.
+However, under the First Home Super Saver Scheme, salary sacrificing will likely be acceptable because you’re essentially making regular contributions from your pay.

 Lump sum deposits as non-concessional contributions (after-tax) may also be acceptable.

-The reason is that you cannot access your super saver account until 1 July 2018.
+The reason is that you cannot access your super saver account contributions until 1 July 2018.

 If you start contributing from 1 July 2017, you will have held funds for up to 12 months which covers the requirement to hold funds for 3 months.

-Is some of your deposit tied up in a super saver account?
+Is some of your deposit tied up in the super saver account?